sunpy/ndcube/README.rst

    $ git push origin branch-name
 where ``branch-name`` is the name of the branch you're working on.
 Then from your github account you can request your changes to be merged to the main repo.
-For more information on on git versioning control, github, and issueing pull requests, see ??????
+For more information on on git version control, github, and issuing pull requests, see `SunPy's version control guide`_.

 Getting Help
 ------------